Gifford Pinchot National Forest in Skamania County, Washington — The American West (Northwest)

 Mudflows generated by snowmelt from eruptive activity, landslides or intense storm runoff.

 Erected by Gifford Pinchot National Forest, US Department of Agriculture.

 Other nearby markers.
-At least 2 other markers are within 2 miles of this marker, measured as the crow flies.
-Working with Nature to Rebuild an Ecosystem (here, next to this marker); More Than He Bargained For (approx. 1.2 miles away).
+At least 5 other markers are within 6 miles of this marker, measured as the crow flies.
+Mount St. Helens (a few steps from this The Pumice Plain (approx. 0.9 miles away); The Earths Monumental Power (approx. 4.6 miles away); Working with Nature to Rebuild an Ecosystem (approx. 4.6 miles away); More Than He Bargained For (approx. 5.8 miles away).